customweb/jtwig-data-grid/README.md

 jtwig-data-grid
 ===============
 This library provides addons for the [Jtwig template engine](http://jtwig.org/) to build data grids.
-It is based on the (data-grid project)[https://github.com/customweb/data-grid].
+It is based on the [data-grid project](https://github.com/customweb/data-grid).
 It provides an easy integration with the Spring framework.

 ## Installation ##
 The project contains a Maven .pom file to include all depencendies.